pygmystack/pygmy/docs/troubleshooting.md

     docker rmi $(docker images -q)

-Now you have a completely empty Docker, now it's time to start again with `pygmy`.
+Now you have a completely empty Docker, now it's time to start again with `pygmy-go`.

 ### No space left on device